-An excellent example of this slow question answering to build suspense around a murder is in Thirteen Reasons Why: Season 3.
+An excellent example of this slow question answering to build suspense around a murder is in 13 Reasons Why, Season 3.
 If you’ve not seen it, this next section will contain spoilers.

 The season surrounds the central question of who killed Bryce.
-Slowly through the story you start to learn details, such as that he was murdered and other people were on the scene, which give you questions.
-These questions build up, you learn that some characters have answers to some of the questions, others have answers to other questions.
-Slowly through the story you learn some of these answers, you’re ahead of some characters and behind others and you keep asking more.
-All these questions pivot around the central “whodunit.”
+Slowly through the story you start to learn details, such as that he was murdered and other people were on the scene, which give you more questions.
+These questions build up, you learn that some characters have answers to some of the questions, whilst others know the answers to others.

-The suspense is built throughout this season until you reach the final episode because slowly you’re learning answers as the pressure builds so you’re constantly waiting and eager for more, and desperate for the final question of who murdered Bryce to be answered.
+The suspense is built throughout this season until you reach the final episode, because slowly you’re learning answers as the pressure builds so you’re constantly waiting and eager for more, and desperate for the final answer.
+Who killed Bryce?

 Placing one central question to hang your story off, then surrounding that question by a spiderweb of other questions to answer as the story moves forward, is how to build up your story suspense.

-Making sure you answer these questions, slowly but surely, is the difference between suspense and confusion.
+Making sure you answer these questions, slowly but surely, is one difference between suspense and confusion.
 You want your audience to be desperate for answers because they’re intrigued, not because they’re confused.

 So, remember, ask a big central question, pose several other questions around that central question that you slowly answer through the story, so your audience gets more and more desperate for the final big answer, and that is how you’ll write suspense.